Upper limb anatomy

 The elbow is another “bridge” within the upper limb that attaches the arm and the forearm.
 Three bones participate in the elbow joint: the humerus, the radius and the ulna.
 They are shaped and attached in such a way that allows the unique forearm movement of pronation and supination.
-In order to understand these movements, you can find everything you need to know about elbow anatomy through this video tutorial and quiz:
+In order to understand these movements, you can find everything you need to know about elbow anatomy through these learning materials:

 The hand is probably the finest product of human evolution from the aspect of our body mechanics.
 The hand anatomy enables us various movements, with the spectrum ranging from rough movements, such as smashing a mosquito, to the finest movements like playing the guitar, drawing, or writing calligraphically.

 To understand how this works, let’s start with the basic parts of the hand, which are: